 Our Premium Plastic miniatures may have small rough spots, discolorations, or scoring where the support sprues have been removed.
 This can result in some inconsistencies in the overall finish, though these are relatively indistinct or indistinguishable after painting.
 This can range from being primarily an aesthetic variation which becomes indistinct once sprayed with primer or painted, or it some a rougher texture that obscures some details.

 Our Nylon Plastic miniatures are an opaque white color with a light sandpapery texture.
 This material islight and porous, making it less suitable for painting.
 Compared to our Premium Plastic, details will be softer, and fine features like facial detail will be indistinct at 30mm scale.
 This material becomes more durable at larger scale, making larger statuettes more rugged.
-2x and 4x scale statuettes are printed in this material and undergo an additional 'polishing' process to smooth out surface roughness making smoother and somewhat easier to paint.
+2x scale statuettes are printed in this material and undergo an additional 'polishing' process to smooth out surface roughness making smoother and somewhat easier to paint.
 This material is 3D printed using the Selective Laser Sintering (SLS) process, a 3D printing technique where models are built up from layers of hardened nylon powder.
 Once the print is finished, it is pulled from the surrounding layer of unhardened nylon powder.